 Whenever I see a “Lost Cat” sign in my Phoenix neighborhood, I assume the worst.
 Coyotes regularly come in from adjacent reservation and state lands to hunt, and birds of prey soar the skies and perch on street lights looking for food.
 Cats need protection.
 I take certain precautions with my two pups, and many of the tips also apply to keeping cats safe from these common predators.

 Found in every U.S. state except Hawaii, coyotes eat whatever they can find, including seeds and fruit as well as small animals (alive or dead).
 They pose a particular threat to cats and small dogs.
-And while many informational resources advise pet owners to be hyper-aware in the spring, when coyotes typically produce pups and their needs for food increase, Rory Aikens, public information officer with the Arizona Game and Fish Department, stresses the need to stay vigilant regarding cat protecction no matter the season, as coyotes can and sometimes do breed as many as six times per year.
+And while many informational resources advise pet owners to be hyper-aware in the spring, when coyotes typically produce pups and their needs for food increase, Rory Aikens, public information officer with the Arizona Game and Fish Department, stresses the need to stay vigilant regarding cat protection no matter the season.

 While a wily coyote can breach just about any barrier, some barriers exist to keep the predators out if you have the freedom (read: no homeowners association) to install them.
 A coyote-proof fence measures 6 feet tall or higher and has a roller bar or 15-inch woven-wire extension on top.
 It also extends into the ground or has a wire apron to prevent coyotes from digging under and into your yard.

 If HOA regulations prevent you from creating such a barrier (or you can’t afford one), do the following to make your yard less attractive to the predators: